-La vida secreta de las palabras (Isabel Coixet, 2005)
+La vida secreta de las palabras (Isabel Coixet, 2005), Film

-1. have developed a critical awareness of the main trends and key issues which characterize contemporary Spanish cinema;
+Demonstrate a critical awareness of the main trends and key issues which characterise contemporary Spanish cinema.

-2. have developed a coherent understanding of films as cultural artefacts both in their production and reception contexts that reflect cultural, artistic, social and political debates within Spain;
+Demonstrate a coherent understanding of films as cultural artefacts – both in their production and reception contexts – that reflect cultural, artistic, social and political debates within Spain.

-3. have developed a knowledge of critical debates relating to cultural theory (representation of gender, sexuality, national identity, and subjectivity);
+Demonstrate a knowledge of critical debates relating to cultural theory (representation of gender, sexuality, national identity, and subjectivity).

-4. have developed a knowledge of technical terminology relating to cinema;
+Demonstrate a knowledge of technical terminology relating to cinema.

-5. have improved their ability to critically analyze and describe filmic narratives and the ways in which they are made;
+Demonstrate their ability to critically analyse and describe filmic narratives and the ways in which they are made.

-7. have improved their ability to research, to plan and write an essay, as well as to organize it in terms of a coherent argument.
+Research, to plan and write an essay, as well as to organise it in terms of a coherent argument.